 Linking to reflectors to participate in a call or net is a big part of what playing around in the worldwide D-STAR playground is all about.

 Here, too, there are multiple systems being developed and used simultaneously.
-Within just the D-STAR world, there are four main types:
+Within just the D-STAR world, there are four main systems:

 REF – The DPLUS reflector system, a closed proprietary system developed by Robin Cutshaw, AA4RC, is the first generation of D-STAR reflectors and still much in use, especially in English-speaking countries.
 An example is REF001 in London, referred to as D-STAR's "Mega Reflector."
 REF directory.